How to Create an Effective Marketing Campaign – Examples and Tips

 - Social media teams could focus on building brand awareness and grabbing those customers who have already visited you.

-- SEO or paid ads on search engines can drastically improve your chances of conversion.
+- SEO or paid search ads can drastically improve your conversion rates.
 After all, millions of people go to Google to find new products.
 Successful articles and ads could bring in new business.

 - Influencer marketing strategies involve finding collaboration with different streamers, YouTubers, TikTokers, or Instagram stars.